dotnet/csharplang/proposals/generic-ref-struct.md

 }
 ```

 At the same time it's possible this will read clearer to developers.
-It also opens the door for future allows such as pointers.
+It also opens the door for future `allow`s such as pointers.

 ### Generalize the delegate support
 The use of any type in `delegate` may cause readers to desire a more general feature that could be applied to any generic parameter.
 Essentially could we design a syntax for type parameters that could be any type (pointer, `ref`, etc ...) and allow it on any generic parameter?
 That would leave `delegate` instances as effectively having an implicit version of this syntax.